mike-seger/7-segment-screen-clock-web/README.md

 Simply open [7-segment-screen-clock-web](https://mike-seger.github.io/7-segment-screen-clock-web/) to see it live.

+Clicking on the year toggles the full screen mode.

 ## Run a local webserver for extended functionality

 In order to run the clock with configuration functionality without CORS issues, you need to run a local web